innolight/goevents/README.md

   + explicitly receive and handle the message's publishing result, enabling at-least-one delivery guarantee
   + Or fire-and-forget (removing the latency related to message publishing)
 + **Consumers** must acknowledge the processing of message to enable message redelivery (at-least-one processing guarantee).
-+ Graceful shutdown hook to ensure all messages are flushed to the queue
++ Support for graceful shutdown to prevent message loses by ensuring all messages are flushed to the queue
 + **Middlewares** to customize the processing of events .e.g. error handling, logging, retry

 ## Supported queue technologies